Best Gorilla Trekking Tours

 2. Volcanoes National Park, Rwanda

-Rwanda is another top destination for mountain gorilla trekking.
-In Volcanoes National Park, visitors can join a knowledgeable ranger guide and a small group of up to eight people to track one of the 12 habituated gorilla families that live in the park’s misty, forested slopes.
-During the permitted one-hour encounter, you’ll have the rare chance to observe and photograph these endangered apes in their natural forest environment as they feed, play, rest, and interact with one another.
+Rwanda is another excellent destination for mountain gorilla trekking tours.
+In Volcanoes National Park, visitors join an experienced ranger guide and a small group of up to eight people to track one of the twelve habituated mountain gorilla families that live on the park’s misty forest slopes.

 3. Mgahinga Gorilla National Park, Uganda